Postsecondary Education Administrator

 Postsecondary education administrators generally work full time.
 Most work year-round, but some administrators may reduce their hours during the summer.

-Employment of postsecondary education administrators is projected to grow 7 percent from 2018 to 2028, faster than the average for all occupations.
-Expected growth may result from increasing student enrollment in colleges and universities.
+Employment of postsecondary education administrators is projected to grow 8 percent from 2020 to 2030, about as fast as the average for all occupations.

 How to Become a Postsecondary Education Administrator